Veloxization/ot-harjoitustyo/documentation/usage.md

 ### Difficulties
 There are three difficulties: Easy, Normal and Hard.

-A higher difficulty level means you will have more NPCs to interrogate and more floors unlocked, giving you a lot of information to shift through.
+A higher difficulty level means you will have more NPCs to interrogate and more floors unlocked, giving you a lot of information to sift through.
 ### Rooms
 Rooms are accessed by NPCs throughout the night.
 You can ask an NPC about which room they were with the *"Where were you at \_\_:\_\_?"* question and they will answer based on their personality.